CHE705 FUEL CELLS THEORY AND APPLICATIONS

 Course Objectives

-Our aim in this course is to
+Our objectives in this course are to:

 • Describe the fundamentals of fuel cell electrochemistry and thermodynamics.

-• Analyze and design fuel cell systems.
+• Introduce preliminary design procedures for fuel cell systems.

 Course Content